expertanalytics/xal/content/about/employees/simen/index.md

 email: simen@xal.no
 ---

-Simen is a computational scientist who submitted his Ph.D. in computational neuroscience in 2019.
+Simen is a computational scientist who finished his Ph.D. in computational neuroscience in 2019.
 He has a background from computational astrophysics where he wrote software for finding clusters of galaxies in cosmological N-body simulations.